The Prize Fighter Inferno: Other songs

 On May 25, 2008, a song titled "From China With Love" was posted on the official MySpace along with a short blog entry explaining that Claudio Sanchez now wasn't sure that leaving it off My Brother's Blood Machine was the best idea, and that it was being released online to tide fans over until the next album, which the reader is assured is in the works.
-On September 25, 2009, A new song called "Gears" was introduced in the trailer of Claudio's comic series Kill Audio.
-The song was released on 7" vinyl along with another song called "Erizo Schultz" in February 2010.
-The vinyl credits both Claudio Sanchez and his wife Chondra Echert as "The Prize Fighter Inferno".
-An EP was released for New York Comic Con 2012 titled "Half Measures" with tracks, Elm Street Lover Boy, Simple Fix, Pistol Pete Matty, and Half Measures.
-On Record Store Day, the EP is set to release as a Glow in the Dark vinyl, along with The Afterman: Descension Big Beige Demos in a coke-bottle clear vinyl, and Davenport Cabinet's EP in a blue vinyl.

-When the fourth issue of Kill Audio was released, people who had ordered via MerchNow received a vinyl EP titled "Beaver Records."
-This EP included the previously-unreleased songs "Gears" and "Erizo Schultz."

-Live performance
+Live performances

 On December 5, 2008, Claudio performed a solo acoustic show during Coheed and Cambria's Neverender shows in London, UK.
 The performance of In Keeping Secrets of Silent Earth: 3 was cancelled on December 2 due to a power cut, and was moved to December 5, with Claudio as the support to make up for the delay.
 Claudio played three cover songs, two Prize Fighter Inferno songs, and a new song he had written a few days before.
 Claudio gave information on the new song, titled "The Echomaker," saying that it was a demo for a project he and his wife were working on, a musical called "Rosie Barbara and the Family Massacre."
 The title of the song came from the book of the same name that Claudio's wife was reading at the time, which he felt fit with the subject of the story.
 The setlist of that night was as follows: